MLReef/mlreef/docs/content/3-use_cases/0-README.md

     ...
     class n/

-This way, the model understands that the subdirectory (e.g. class1/) is the first lable.
-For simplicity, its always easy to rename the subdirectories to your lable class.
+This way, the model understands that the subdirectory (e.g. class1/) is the first label.
+For simplicity, its always easy to rename the subdirectories to your label class.

 #### Cats and dogs